5 Mooring Spots to Dock your Yacht in Martinique

 Perfectly located north of the two jetties, the deep waters of St Peter’s Bay Harbor are perfect for anchoring all types of boats.
 Boasting of attractive beaches and a rich culture, this village of St. Pierre holds itself as an untarnished, naturally beautiful place in Martinique.

 While your boat is safely docked in the spacious marina, you can go for a hike on the highest point (1,395 meters) on Mt.
 Pelee.
-After an exhausting trip you can refuel yourself with the energy-rich Breadfruit (Fruit à pain) a specialty of the region.
+After an exhausting trip you can refresh yourselves with the energy-rich Breadfruit (Fruit à pain), a specialty of the region.

 Location: North-west of Martinique, access point to Dominica.

-Preferential nautical access: Boat rentral in Martinique, Fort-de-France or Trinidad, as part of an east-west tour.
+Preferential nautical access: Boat rental in Martinique, Fort-de-France or Trinidad, as part of an east-west tour.

 Nautical distances: 15 miles from Fort-de-France, 40 miles from Trinidad.